spacetimeengineer/mupy/README.md

 ![Alt Text](resources/double_box.gif)

 # Generating Output
-Upon pressing 'enter' by the mucli command line tool or running a workspace with workspace.run() inside a scipt will generate a workspace directory an this will be the entry-point for your IP.
+Upon pressing 'enter' within the mucli command line tool or running a project script with workspace.run() mupy will generate a workspace directory and this will represent the path containing your IP.

 ## Generated Workspace Directory
         .